 What Are Bad Links?

-Put simply, bad links are backlinks that lower Google’s opinion of your site.
-Such links can be described as spammy, low-quality, toxic and unnatural, and the effect is the same whether you created them or not.
+Put simply, bad links are low-quality backlinks that lower Google’s opinion of your site.
+Such links can be described as spammy, toxic and unnatural, and the effect is the same whether you created them or not (and no, affiliate links don’t count).

 This can be chalked up to Google’s algorithms and their heavy emphasis on link quality.
-Google has been leading the way for backlink analysis since their 1990s debut—prior to that point, many search engines generated results based on keywords alone.
+The search engine giant has been leading the way for backlink analysis since its 1990s debut—prior to that point, many search engines generated results based on keywords alone.

 Crucially, it views backlinks as votes of confidence.
 In other words, the more links a website has pointing back to it, the more trustworthy and respectable it must be.
 But where there’s a ranking system there are people who will try to exploit it, so Google uses advanced algorithms to determine when a link is good (i.e., when it constitutes a genuine vote of confidence) and when a link is bad (i.e, when it was created in an attempt to game the system).